How do I get rid of centipedes and silverfish?

 Question: I just noticed a silverfish in my bathroom.

 How do I get rid of them and prevent them from coming back?
 I have an Orkin Man come around and spray primarily the exterior of my house once a month.
-Should this not take care of most of my insect problems?
+Will this take care of most of my insect problems?

 ANSWER: The household silverfish (Lepisma saccharina) is often found only indoors.
 It gets into houses in packaging material, furniture and perhaps stored clothing.
-Silverfish can live in a variety of places, including kitchens, bathroom, basements and in attics.
-They feed on starchy material, but can usually find food wherever they are in the house.
+Silverfish can live in a variety of places, including kitchens, bathrooms, basements and attics.
+They feed on starchy materials, but can usually find food wherever they are in the house.